esweetman2/portfolio-optimization/README.md

 ### Next steps
 I noticed that starting at the beginning of the ETF's list each new starting asset would decrease in time.
 For example, from the list above "XLE" is the first one, so the script runs thorugh all combinations starting with "XLE".
 This takes the longest, and then next is "XLF" which takes a shorter amount time of because the totalnumber objects in the etfs list is minus 1 every new iteration.

-I stored the times is took to start a new iteration and graphed it.
+I stored the times it took to start a new iteration and graphed it.
 See below:

     run_times = ['XLE took 0.13492369651794434 ',